theias/check_pam/README.md

       value = "$pam_operation$"
     }
     "--password" = {
       description = "The user's password, which may be necessary for some operations depending on your authorization configuration.
-Can also be passed via environment variable `PAM_PASSWORD`." value = "$pam_password$"
+Can also point to a file on disk containing the password, or be passed via environment variable `PAM_PASSWORD`." value = "$pam_password$"
     }
     "--service" = {